Prison Legal News:

 Convicted felons suffer many civil disabilities, even after discharge from custody and post-release supervision.
 In California, a person whose criminal past includes a "crime against a person" is precluded from working in a state-licensed community care facility. ...

 California: 1st Degree Occupied Burglary Doesn't Bar Working in Licensed

 The U.S. District Court for the Eastern District of Michigan declared unconstitutional a March 2000 amendment to Michigan?s Elliot-Larson Civil Rights Act (ELCRA), which had stripped prisoners from protection against discrimination.
 This important ruling, which is being appealed by the state, found Michigan?s zeal to declare ...

 by John E. Dannenberg

 Prisoner's Oral Complaints Worthy of First Amendment Protection;

 $1 in Damages and $1.50 in Fees Awarded

-The Seventh Circuit Court of Appeals has held that a prisoner's oral complaints about matters of "public concern" that are designed to "urge a change of any prison policy" are ...
+The Seventh Circuit Court of Appeals has held that a prisoner's oral complaints about matters of "public concern" that are designed to "urge a change of any prison policy" are protected by the First ...